alcinnz/Odysseus-recommendations/README.md

 # Odysseus-recommendations
-A place to start your browsing
+A place to start your browsing.
+Feel free fork this project to add links to the page snippets, or suggest those links in the issues for us to mess with the code.

 ## Help Wanted!
 To move beyond this MVP, I need help from people with skillsets I struggle with.
 Specifically I need: